Join Our Community Outreach Program

 - light construction, and maintaining wells and other village infrastructure.

-- You’ll meet a wide variety of motivated people who are improving their lives;
+You’ll meet a wide variety of motivated people who are improving their lives, on their terms;

-Volunteers are given a private room and 3 daily meals at the family home of the host organization’s director.
+Volunteers are given a private room and 3 daily meals at the family home of their host organization’s director.

-Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava and sweet potatoes.
-They are generally served with peas, beans, or groundnut sauce.
+Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava, rice, chapatti, and sweet potatoes.
+They are generally served with peas, beans, fish, or groundnut sauce.
 Bread and tea are the usual breakfast.

 There is electricity but no indoor plumbing.
 Expect pit latrines and cold bucket showers.